tshaiman/Helm-Lab/Lab01/create-helm.md

    change the values file accordingly
    </details>

-## Install The Chart in Dry-Run Mode
+## Step 3: Install The Chart in Dry-Run Mode

 still on your helm-ws\lab01 folder :